christophergaldi6/Data_Science/README.md

 # Data-Science
-A collection of Data Science projects from CPSC 392
+A collection of Data Science projects I have worked on.